uhafner/warnings-ng-plugin-devenv/README.md

 ## Deploying changed plugins to the Jenkins instance

-Once your local development changes are done (i.e. the unit tests are all green) you should test your changes in the Jenkins instance.
+Once your local development changes are done (i.e., the unit tests are all green) you should test your changes in the Jenkins instance.
 This also helps to prepare an integration test or UI test for your change.
 There are three possible kind of changes: